ibm-cloud-docs/event-notifications/en-pd-ocm-migration.md

 1. Click **Create** to create a user-defined template.

-1. Enter a name for the template (for example, "OCM Webhook Template - Secrets Manager") in the **Create a template** dialog.
+1. Enter a name for the template in the **Create a template** dialog.
+For example, *OCM Webhook Template - Secrets Manager*.

 1. Optionally, enter a description.